 A full shot is essentially a picture of the entire clothing in one frame.
 Full shots work similar to close shots, as they highlight multiple features of the cloth.
 There’s no doubt that full shots are needed for all apparel photography.

 Tip: To avoid shadowing in close shots, move your light to different spots where it would produce less shadows for the specific angle that you’ll be shooting.

 Why Need post-production after Clothing Photography

 Finally, your photoshoot is complete.
 But this isn’t the end.
-Doing some photography post-production will help you get the best out of your images.
-Post production is very important for all images to look professional.
+Outsourcing photo editing services will help you get the best out of your images.
+Photography post-production is very important for all images to look professional.